Maximilian I of Mexico: Execution

 A number of the crowned heads of Europe and other prominent figures (including the eminent liberals Victor Hugo and Giuseppe Garibaldi) sent telegrams and letters to Mexico requesting that the Emperor's life be spared.

-Although he respected Maximilian on a personal level, Juárez refused to commute the sentence because he believed it was necessary to send a message that Mexico would not tolerate any more foreign interventions.
+Although he respected Maximilian on a personal level, Juárez refused to commute the sentence because he believed it was necessary to send a message that Mexico would not tolerate any more foreign invasions.

 Felix Salm-Salm and his wife devised a plan to allow Maximilian to escape execution by bribing his jailors.
-However, Maximilian would not go through with the plan unless Generals Miramón and Mejía could accompany him and because he felt that shaving his beard to avoid recognition would undermine his dignity if he were to be recaptured.

-The sentence was carried out in the Cerro de las Campanas at 6:40 a.m. on the morning of 19 June 1867, when Maximilian, along with Miramón and Mejía, was executed by a firing squad.
+However, Maximilian would not go through with the plan unless Generals Miramón and Mejía could accompany him and because he felt that shaving his beard to avoid recognition would undermine his dignity if he were to be recaptured.The sentence was carried out in the Cerro de las Campanas at 6:40 a.m. on the morning of 19 June 1867, when Maximilian, along with Generals Miramón and Mejía, was executed by a Republican firing squad.
 He spoke only in Spanish and gave each of his executioners a gold coin in traditional European aristocratic fashion.
 His last words were, "I forgive everyone, and I ask everyone to forgive me.
 May my blood which is about to be spilled end the bloodshed which has been experienced in my new motherland.
 Long live Mexico!
 Long live its independence!"
+A photo of Maximilian's firing squad is owned by the Metropolitan Museum of Art, Gilman Collection.

-After Maximilian's execution, his body was embalmed and displayed in Mexico.
-Early the following year, the Austrian admiral Wilhelm von Tegetthoff was sent to Mexico aboard SMS Novara to take the late emperor's body back to Austria.
+After Maximilian's execution, his body was embalmed and displayed in Mexico, and not repatriated to Austria until six months after his death.
+Photos of his corpse were taken.
+The Austrian admiral Wilhelm von Tegetthoff was sent to Mexico aboard SMS Novara to take the late emperor's body back to Austria.
 After arriving in Trieste, the coffin was taken to Vienna and placed in the Imperial Crypt on 18 January 1868.

 The Emperor Maximilian Memorial Chapel was constructed on the hill where his execution took place.